-As you can see, it’s important to label and date.
+As you can guess, it’s important to label and date.
 The 1:2 ratio is one part plant material by weight to two parts liquid by volume, in this case 100% alcohol (technically, it’s 95%, but this demonstrates that we don’t add water to the maceration) .
-If the plant material was dried, you would need to add water to the liquid to bring the plant back to normal hydration.
+If the plant material was dried, you would need to add water to the liquid to bring the plant back to normal hydration levels.

 After 4 to 6 weeks, it’s time to strain the liquid from the solids.
 We used to use a screw-type press, which took a lot of work and wasn’t as efficient as we would have liked.
 Then Dave made an hydraulic type press, and it does the work for us, leaving a somewhat dry, compact cake of botanical matter in the straining cloth… which eventually goes out to the compost.

 We always label according to the ratio and percentage of alcohol.
 That way when we go to make the same tincture in the future, we don’t have to remember which book to reference for the numbers.
 We used to simply cover the plant material by a couple fingers’ worth of liquid, but have since learned that for therapeutic doses for chronic illness, actually weighing the plant material and knowing how much water to add compared to alcohol can make a difference.
 Our former way of making tinctures isn’t wrong!
 It’s more of a tonic tincture, which is good too.
 People have been making tinctures this way for centuries, I call it the Grandma method of making them.
 Perfectly okay!